Michael loves nothing better than a good conspiracy served with a side of paranormal investigation.

 Genesis of the Legend

 Soon reports were coming in from all over Britain.
 They all had the same circumstances.
-A house fire, and inexplicably an unburnt picture of a crying boy found in the wreckage.
-Trouble was, a lot of them were different pictures, so how did this all link together?
+A house fire and, inexplicably, an unburnt picture of a crying boy found in the wreckage.
+The trouble was, a lot of them were different pictures, so how did this all link together?
 Let's go back to the beginning.

 A house fire in 1985—it started with a chip pan setting alight.
 It is true that the picture was unscathed by the fire, and it is also true that a fireman lent credibility to this by saying that other pictures of the boy were found unscathed in other house fires.
 If it weren't for this added credibility, then I doubt anything more than a small section in the local paper would have been merited, but this went national very quickly.

 Stories From the People

 More and more people were coming forward with their own stories to tell, and the newspaper was flooded with calls.
-It seemed that everyone knew someone affected by the "Curse."
-One woman from London claimed to have seen the picture swinging from side to side as if haunted, whilst Mrs. Rose Farrington of Preston wrote in a letter published by The Sun:
+It seemed that everyone knew someone affected by the "curse."
+One woman from London claimed to have seen the picture swinging from side to side as if haunted, while Mrs. Rose Farrington of Preston wrote in a letter published by The Sun:

 This all fueled the fire (pardon the pun) and gave the story, to use an English press term, "legs."
 People began to try to dispose of the paintings themselves by setting them alight, only to find that even when deliberately set on fire, there were unharmed.

 The Plot Thickens